ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/environment/os/README.md

 ---
-title: How to setup VSCode and PlatformIO
+title: "How to Setup VSCode and PlatformIO"
 ---

 # VSCode and PlatformIO Setup